 1. The perpetual and inappropriate whinny

 Movie sound editors and foley artists like to go a little nuts with the equine vocalizations: they add an awful lot of frantic whinnies every time a horse appears on screen.
 In reality, horses are generally pretty quiet animals.
 They’ll snort, nicker, squeal, and whinny, but they’re not doing it all the time.
+(Want to know what exactly all those words mean?
+Check out my guide to equine noises post!)
 Most horses will only really whinny or neigh — the most common film horse-sound — in pretty specific circumstances, like these ones:

 - If they’re looking for or separated from a herd-mate.
 Mothers and foals being separated for weaning are particularly vocal, and a “herd bound” or “barn sour” horse can get pretty loud when asked to leave home.